 Access "Managing data center growth: Consolidate, colocate or move to cloud?"

-This article is part of the September 2010, Vol. 26 issue of Updating business applications for a virtual environment
+This article is part of the null issue of null

 One of the biggest challenges IT managers face today is increased demand on data centers.
 New technologies, security threats and compliance requirements have forced many IT execs to consider other data center options, from consolidation to IT outsourcing options such as cloud computing and colocation providers.
 In the past, when large budgets, venture capital investments and growing revenues reigned supreme, solving data center overutilization problems was a simple matter of building a bigger and better data center.
 With today's economic downturn, that solution just won't fly.
 Data center managers have found themselves dealing with annoying details, such as return on investment (ROI) and total cost of ownership (TCO), before the CFO loosens funding for any project, particularly breaking ground on a new data center facility.
 IT execs must perform due diligence before proposing a solution an over-utilized data center, and that requires a long, hard look at the problem and all available options.
 With data centers, there are many paths to consider.
 If the data ...
 Access >>>